Laquon Treadwell Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 - Treadwell has been the target of 8.0% (46 total) of his team's 572 passing attempts this season.

-- With three targets in the red zone this season, Treadwell has been on the receiving end of 6.7% of his team's 45 red zone pass attempts.
+- Treadwell (three red zone targets) has been the recipient of 6.7% of his team's 45 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Treadwell's matchup with the Colts.